AkkarinForest/Haskell-Workshop/intro-1/README.md

 #### String type

-In its basic version, Haskell considers strings to be just a list of characters.
-In the documentation you will often see it as `[Char]`.
-However, by using libraries and language extensions in the code we will often use `String` and `Text`.
-For now, you can think of them as the same types.
-Later we will discover what different possibilities they provide.
+Haskell considers strings to be just a list of characters.
+For that reason `[Char]` and `String` are equivalent.

 ## Typing Checking